 The point is: Cameron knew they needed to introduce their new family member and took the initiative to do so.
 Unsurprisingly, the families come together over the new addition.
 Problem solved.

 2. Be yourself.
 No matter whom you're trying to impress.

 Traditional couple Phil and Claire try hard to stay connected to their kids.
 Phil is especially over-the-top as he tries desperately to talk in teenage lingo to his daughter's BF: "I surf the web, send texts, use LOL ...
 I'm a cool dad.
 I know all the dances to High School Musical."

 Instead of trying to be the cool or perfect parent, be yourself.
 Your kids will be less embarrassed and confused by your odd behavior, and your spouse will appreciate you more for it.
 Don't forget, they fell in love with the real you in the first place.

 3. Support your loved ones, even when it's a challenge.

-Middle-aged Jay has a much younger, sexy wife, Gloria, from a small village in Colombia famous for "the murders."
-Her 11-year-old son, Manny, is a (slightly chunky) born-romantic in love with a 16-year-old girl he writes poetry for.
-Jay is thoroughly against this putting your-heart-on-your-sleeve mentality, and even offers Manny $50 not to go through with it, but Gloria reminds him about the importance of supporting your family no matter what.
+Middle-aged Jay has a much younger, sexy wife, Gloria, from Colombia.
+Her 11-year-old son, Manny, is a true romantic.
+Jay is thoroughly against this putting your-heart-on-your-sleeve mentality, but Gloria reminds him about the importance of supporting your family no matter what.